The 7 Big Rules Of Raising Teenagers Who Actually Like Their Parents

 Being their parent in an open, honest, and respectful way will garner their respect and foster a close relationship built on trust, which means they'll be more likely to come to you when they need advice, support, and guidance in the future.

-5. Punish specific behaviors without relating it to their character.
+5. Punish specific behaviors without relating them to their character

 Your kids will mess up.
-When they do, be sure not to overgeneralize or get off topic.
-Speak to their specific choices and the consequence of those choices.
+When they do, be sure not to overgeneralize or get off-topic.
+Speak to their specific choices and the consequences of those choices.

 Do they need to know they messed up?
 Absolutely.
 But that doesn't require you to go overboard, so be careful not to lecture them about every wrong they've committed when punishing them.

 Take care not to relate their behavior to their general character or a listing of their overall shortcomings, as doing so only creates resentment and distrust.
-Our kids tend to believe the labels that we give them, so try to avoid inadvertently creating negative labels for their adoption.
+Our kids tend to believe the labels we give them, so try to avoid inadvertently creating negative labels for them, as discussed in a 2015 study.

 The point of raising a human being is to help them develop into independent adults.
 The only way to do that is to allow them space to explore, and that means letting go and allowing your kids more autonomy and choice over time.